-15 Awesome Examples of Social Media Marketing
+17 Awesome Examples Of Social Media Marketing

 When: 2019

-Campaign Outline
+Campaign Outline:

+Recognizing beauty comes in many forms, Dove launched Project #ShowUS, a social media campaign intended to challenge stereotypes of what is and isn’t considered beautiful.

+Employing women and non-binary people, this campaign is a collaboration with Getty Images and Girlgaze Photographers.

 In January 2019, Gillette launched a social media campaign aiming at a modern interpretation of manhood.

-The short film posted exclusively on YouTube depicted several cases of men struggling with traditional masculinity that Gillette itself used to glorify: the fear to show their emotions, sexual harassment, bullying others.
+The short film posted exclusively on YouTube depicted several cases of men struggling with traditional masculinity that Gillette itself used to glorify: the fear of showing their emotions, sexual harassment, and bullying others.

 Then the film shows several examples of positive masculinity, such as standing up for others, caring for your loved ones, and so on.